XertroV/tm-map-together/README.md

 - [x] svr: remove players
 - [x] svr: parallel reads / per player

+- game crash on reload or joining room

 - sync period where inputs are disabled

 - seq numbers on packets

 - rejoin from X spot

 - separate loop for reading packets

 - demarcate packets with start / end
   - 0x2a2a2a5452415453 (b"START***")
   - len: uint32